seahomebatumi-ai/crypto-auto/SYSTEM-MAP-CRYPTOCALCUL.md

 production TZ while the only thing that would complain waits to be asked.
 It was dead at step 2 of its own job, under `bash -euo pipefail`, until TZ-27 tripped over it.

-**Since TZ-30 the garrison is `bench/backtest_guard_bench.py`, gate step 14, 94 checks,
-offline.** It loads this module by path and never re-implements a rule it checks (inv.
+**Since TZ-30 the garrison is `bench/backtest_guard_bench.py`, gate step 14, offline; its check count is §0's and is not restated here** (inv.
+20).
+It loads this module by path and never re-implements a rule it checks (inv.
 21): every assertion calls a production function by name and compares its return, and every fixture is synthetic input to that function.
-Four sections — the four bundles build, close and pass `node --check`, with three negative controls · `_vision_rows` offline, including the refill, the pre-listing window, inv.
-64 and the last-complete-hour stop · the coverage census on hand-built buckets · `_splice`'s arithmetic, admission and refusal · what `target_gate` does with a class. `requests` is stubbed and every assertion about a host that must not be contacted reads that stub's record, so the step opens no socket — **asserted by construction, which is its own limit**: a future reach to the network through something other than `requests` would be invisible to it.
+Seven sections under six letters — the four bundles build, close and pass `node --check`, with three negative controls · `_vision_rows` offline, including the refill, the pre-listing window, inv.
+64 and the last-complete-hour stop · the coverage census on hand-built buckets · `_splice`'s arithmetic, admission and refusal · what `target_gate` does with a class · the venue recorded as an OBSERVATION · the anchored production arm · and `d4_partition` on hand-built dates (TZ-37).
+Two sections share the letter `E` and §10 carries why. `requests` is stubbed and every assertion about a host that must not be contacted reads that stub's record, so the step opens no socket — **asserted by construction, which is its own limit**: a future reach to the network through something other than `requests` would be invisible to it.